Sesame Tree

-Sesame Tree is an adaptation of the American children's television series, Sesame Street, which was made entirely in Northern Ireland.
+Sesame Tree is an adaptation of the children's television series, Sesame Street, which was made entirely in Northern Ireland.
 The series was produced by Belfast based production company, Sixteen South and Sesame Workshop.
 The first episode aired on BBC Two in Northern Ireland on 5 April 2008, with the first series subsequently airing nationwide on CBeebies in August 2008.

 A second series was launched in November 2010, and broadcast on CBeebies and BBC Two from 22 November 2010.

 Production

 The project had been under consideration since 2004; in Sesame Workshop's presentation on their international projects, Northern Ireland was listed as a goal, with the intent of 'building the Sesame model for respect and understanding curriculum across the sectarian divide."

 In January 2006, The American Ireland Fund provided support to realise the project.
 Additional funding was secured from the International Fund for Ireland (IFI) and the Northern Ireland Fund for Reconciliation.
 Funding for the second series was provided by IFI and Northern Ireland Screen.

 All the characters were developed by Sesame Workshop and Sixteen South, and the Muppets for the series were built by The Jim Henson Company in New York, who worked with exclusively local writers and Muppet Performers.
 Martin P. Robinson assisted in auditioning and training local performers, who include Lesa Gillespie, Paul Currie, Michael McNulty, Mike Smith, Helen Sloan and Alana Kerr.

 The Northern Irish science fiction writer, Ian McDonald, has contributed scripts to the series, along with local writing trio Kieran Doherty, Danny Nash and Ian Nugent.
 Each of these four writers has written five episodes each, comprising the full twenty episodes of the first series.